 Can I test one grandparent, or is it recommended to test both?

-Understanding the Grandparent DNA testing: missing persons report
+Understanding the Grandparent DNA testing: missing person report

 Grandparent DNA testing: Y Chromosome